-While you may be familiar with regular dental checkups, you may not know that you can request an oral cancer screening during your appointment.
+While you may be familiar with regular dental checkups, including dental exams and cleanings you may not know that you can request an oral cancer screening during your appointment at our office.
 An oral cancer screening should be performed at least once a year, especially if you are at a high risk for the disease.
 This type of screening can help detect early stage cancer that may go unnoticed in a regular dental exam.
 This early detection could give you a higher chance of surviving the cancer.
 Our staff at Roth Family Dentistry provides you with accurate oral cancer screenings to help you maintain optimal health.

 Who Needs an Oral Cancer Screening?

 If you are concerned about whether or not you need an oral cancer screening, you should ask us when you schedule your appointment.
 We will help assess your overall oral cancer risk and help determine how regularly you should have screenings performed.
 You will likely be considered at a high risk if you use tobacco products, including chewing, smoking, or using snuff tobacco.
 You may also be considered at a high risk if you are genetically predisposed, which means someone else in your family has already been treated for oral cancer.
 While these are two well-known risks, others do exist, including chewing betel quid, having certain strains the Human Papillomavirus (HPV), regularly consuming alcohol, or spending too much time in the sun.
 If these apply, it is important for you to let us know so we can properly assess your oral cancer risk during your appointment.

 What Is the Process of a Screening Test?